ApisTox: a new benchmark dataset for the classification of small molecules toxicity on honey bees: Methods

 Further, we add SMILES strings and PubChem CID (Compound ID) numbers.
 SMILES strings are required by computational libraries, and CID numbers enable easy and unambiguous lookup of molecules in PubChem \cite{PubChem}, the largest openly available database of chemical information.
 We utilize PUG REST API \cite{PubChem_PUG_REST}, mapping CAS numbers to SMILES strings and CID numbers.
 We remove those molecules for which that operation was impossible or ambiguous.

-Lastly, we add information about agrochemical type for each substance.
+Lastly, we add information about agrochemical type for each substance, i.e. whether it is a herbicide, fungicide, insecticide, or other agrochemical.
+This allows users to carry out more detailed analyses, e.g. narrow down toxicity studies only to insectides, which are typically the most dangerous pesticide type for bees.
+In addition, predictive models and their performance can be analyzed for those types.
+For example, one can check if the model performs equally well for fungicides and insecticides.

 In PubChem, compounds can have a separate section \q{Agrochemical information} with descriptions of agricultural applications.
 Using PUG REST API, we fetch descriptions from this section for each substance, and we search for keywords \q{herbicide}, \q{fungicide} and \q{insecticide}.
 If any of those words appear in the description, we note that information as agrochemical type.
 If none are found, but the compound has this section, it means that it has other agrochemical applications, e.g. as a growth agent or fertilizer, and we mark it as \q{other agrochemical}.
 This creates a total of four boolean (binary) variables.
-In the last case, when the compound page does not have \q{Agrochemical information} section at all, it can have all zeros, meaning \q{unknown} pesticide type.
+If the compound page does not have \q{Agrochemical information} section, all four type features are zeros, meaning \q{unknown} pesticide type.
 We still include those substances, since we have bee toxicity measurements for them.
-They could have been researched as potential pesticides, but not yet registered or used.
+They could have been researched as potential pesticides, but not yet registered or widely used in agriculture.